How to Avoid French Holiday Ski Resort Traffic

-The French take holidays almost as seriously as they take strikes and hats off to them, because they are pretty smart about it.
-They get a 2 week half term in February and they split the country up into 3 zones, each one taking a different 2 week period.
-This spreads the load evenly but means there are 4 Saturdays in February when the traffic is pretty nasty.
-So be prepared for a long journey.
+The French take holidaying as seriously as they take striking.
+Hats off to them, because they are pretty professional about it.
+They get 2 weeks off for Christmas and then another 2 weeks for February half term.
+In February they split the country up into 3 zones, each one taking a different 2 week period.
+This spreads the load evenly, but it means there are a total of 8 Saturdays in the winter season when the traffic can be pretty nasty.

-BRING PLENTY OF FOOD AND WATER WITH YOU
+BE PREPARED – BRING PLENTY OF FOOD AND WATER

-It’s not unusual for an airport transfer to Tignes for instance, to take 5 or even 6 hours instead of the usual 3 & 1/2 hours.
+It’s not unusual for an airport transfer from Geneva to Tignes to take 5 or even 6 hours instead of the usual 3 & 1/2 hours.
 So bring a book, some games for the kids and lots of pre-downloaded videos to view on your device.

 AVOID THE MOUNTAIN ROADS BETWEEN 8AM – 2PM

 Plan your journey in advance.
-If you’re heading up to the resort, try to get to Grenoble or Albertville by 9am at the latest.
+If you’re heading up to the resort, try to get to Grenoble or Albertville by 9am.
 Between 11am and 3pm the roads climbing the mountain can be moving at a snail’s pace.
-If you’re leaving the resort, try to do it before 07:30 or after 14:00.
-The worst hotspots are between Bourg St Maurice and Moutiers, the Rocade Sud ring road south of Grenoble and the Lyon and Chambery peages.
+When leaving the resort, try to do it before 07:30 or after 14:00.
+The worst areas are between Bourg St Maurice – Moutiers (transfers from Val Thorens & Les Menuires don’t take that road), the Rocade Sud ring road south of Grenoble and the Lyon and Chambery peages are also quite congested.

-If you are taking a Ben’s Bus leaving Grenoble, Geneva or Lyon Airports between 10am – 4pm, the chances are you will hit some pretty heavy traffic.
+If you’re on a Ben’s Bus leaving Grenoble, Geneva or Lyon Airports between 10am – 4pm, you will probably hit some heavy traffic.
 Your Ben’s Bus eTicket will mention if we have allowed extra time for your journey.
-If you are heading to Val Thorens, La Plagne, Les Arcs, Val d’Isere or Tignes, our drivers may have to take a legal break en-route.
+If you are heading to La Plagne, Les Arcs, Val d’Isere or Tignes, our drivers may have to take a legal break en-route.
 This is to comply with EU legislation and is designed to protect all road users.
 Use the facilities at the airport or in the resort before you leave as not all of our vehicles have toilets.
 If you need to go en-route, just ask the driver to pull over at the next convenient place.
-Thank you for your understanding with this.

 LOCAL KNOWLEDGE IS GOLD!

 Book your ski transfer with a reputable and established company.
-Ben’s Bus has been working in the mountains for 13 years and works with local coach companies.
-Our drivers know the cheeky short cuts and how to avoid the bottle necks.
+Ben’s Bus has been working in the mountains for 15 years and works with local coach companies.
+Our drivers know the cheeky short cuts and how to avoid the bottlenecks.
 Our coordinators consult traffic websites and traffic cameras and our drivers and reps report where the roads are congested.